All About Cosmetic Dentistry

 Prosthodontics, or prosthetic dentistry, is concerned with offering prosthetic additions to the teeth to restore comfort, functionality and the appearance of the tooth itself.
 The services offered within the field of prosthodontics are extensive.
 They may include, but are not limited to:

-- Dental Crowns – where a tooth has been broken, damaged or rendered non-viable, root canal therapy may be offered to allow the otherwise dead or damaged tooth to remain safely along the dental arch.
+Where a tooth has been broken, damaged or rendered non-viable, root canal therapy may be offered to allow the otherwise dead or damaged tooth to remain safely along the dental arch.
 Dental crowns are made of stable compounds that are not susceptible to decay and are strong enough to sustain the force required to bite and chew.
 Crowns cover the entirety of the exposed tooth and protect the natural tooth from further damage.

-- Dental Bridge – where a tooth has been lost or removed due to disease or trauma, a dental bridge holds a pontic (a false tooth) in place of the natural tooth to protect the spacing between teeth and improve the appearance of the dental arch.
+Where a tooth has been lost or removed due to disease or trauma, a dental bridge holds a pontic (a false tooth) in place of the natural tooth to protect the spacing between teeth and improve the appearance of the dental arch.

-- Dental Veneer – like a thin shell for teeth that are discoloured, mishappen, or otherwise healthy but esthetically unappealing.
+Like a thin shell for teeth that are discoloured, mishappen, or otherwise healthy but esthetically unappealing.
 Veneers are adhered to the presentation side of the tooth to bring symmetry and an improved aesthetic to the smile.

 Orthodontic Field of Dentistry

-The second field of practice within cosmetic dentistry is call orthodontic dentistry.
+The second field of practice within cosmetic dentistry is called orthodontic dentistry.
 Orthodontists are specialists in the alignment of the teeth and jaw.
-Rather than assessing, diagnosing and treating concerns associated with the appearance and functionality of each individual tooth along the dental arch, orthodontists correct the alignment and spacing between teeth and work to ensure that the mechanism of the jaw and the associated joints are in alignment in order to promote good form and function.
+Rather than assessing, diagnosing, and treating concerns associated with the appearance and functionality of each individual tooth along the dental arch, orthodontists correct the alignment and spacing between teeth and work to ensure that the mechanism of the jaw and the associated joints are in alignment in order to promote good form and function.

 Orthodontists work with appliances in the mouth to promote correct alignment of the teeth and jaw, most typically involving the installation and maintenance of braces and the associated appliances.
 This may include, but is not limited to:

-Traditional Metal Braces – Metal components affixed to the teeth which apply intentional pressure to the teeth and associated ligaments in order to promote movement in the direction of optimal alignment.
+Metal components affixed to the teeth which apply intentional pressure to the teeth and associated ligaments in order to promote movement in the direction of optimal alignment.
 Typically, brackets are cemented to the teeth and a metal arch wire is threaded through the brackets.

-Clear Aligners – Next generation alignment trays customized to fit closely around the teeth to promote alignment without the aesthetic of metal braces.
+Next generation alignment trays customized to fit closely around the teeth to promote alignment without the aesthetic of metal braces.
 Commonly known as Invisalign® in Edmonton.

-Head Gear – An external appliance worn on the head to exert additional pressure on the teeth and jaw to promote ideal alignment.
+An external appliance worn on the head to exert additional pressure on the teeth and jaw to promote ideal alignment.

-Retainers – dental appliances worn in the mouth to prevent drifting of the teeth after orthodontic therapy.
+Dental appliances worn in the mouth to prevent drifting of the teeth after orthodontic therapy.

 Other Cosmetic Services